dhess/mellon/mellon-core/README.md

 <em>"Speak, friend, and enter."</em>

-`mellon-core` is a Haskell package for controlling physical access devices, e.g., electric strikes.
-The access control protocol is quite
-simple: a device is either locked, or it is unlocked until a particular date and time (an <em>expiration date</em>).
+`mellon-core` is a Haskell package for controlling physical access devices designed for human factors, e.g., electric strikes.
+The access control protocol is quite simple: a device is either locked, or it is unlocked until a particular date and time (an <em>expiration date</em>).
 Once the expiration date passes, the device is automatically locked again.
 In the meantime, the device can be locked immediately, overriding the unlocked state; or the unlock period can be extended.

 User programs incorporate `mellon-core` functionality via a `Controller`, which is responsible for handling user lock and unlock